Post-Training Neural Network Pruning using Graph Curvature

 In this paper, we use graph curvature as a local analysis tool that can quantify the importance of each edge in terms of propagating information to the next layer.

-\textbf{NN Pruning Methods.} Pruning based on weight magnitude was first proposed by~\cite{han2015learning}.
-They show that weights with large magnitude are more important and can contain more useful information than smaller weights.
-The weight magnitude-based approach has been applied effectively to either structured or unstructured pruning, and also works for large language models~\citep{frankle2018lottery,li2016pruning,sun2023simple,dery2024everybody}.
-Weight sensitivity-based pruning methods~\citep{lee2018snip,zhao2019variational,tanaka2020pruning,santacroce2023matters} provide a weight sensitivity score based on the gradient of the loss and weight.
-Loss change is also a widely used metric for pruning~\citep{liu2021group,nonnenmacher2021sosp,van2023llm}, which calculates the weight importance based on the loss change with or without that weight.
-There is also another group of pruning methods that use learning, such as sparsity regularization~\citep{voita2019analyzing,li2020dhp,dery2024everybody}, graph NNs~\citep{zhang2022graph}, and reinforcement learning~\citep{rao2018runtime,he2018amc,zhong2018practical}.

 \textbf{Applications of Graph Curvature Methods.} The ORC~\citep{ollivier2007ricci,ollivier2009ricci} is the discrete-space extension of the standard Ricci curvature~\citep{bochner46}, which is defined over continuous metric spaces.
 The ORC is a useful tool to analyze local graph connectivity and identify communities~\citep{sia2019ollivier} in network science.
 The ORC has also been widely used in different graph-based domains as follows.~\cite{gao2019measuring} shows that ORC can help locate the vulnerable parts in the road network systems.~\cite{wang22} utilizes ORC to improve transit network design by analyzing the mismatch of travel demand and supply.~\cite{ni2015ricci} and~\cite{salamatian2022curvature} apply the ORC for internet topologies and network path connectivity analysis.
 Ricci curvature has also shown effectiveness in biological networks robustness analysis~\citep{simhal2025orco}.
 Recently, Ricci curvature has been applied to deep learning as well, including supervising the phase transitions within the dynamics of a time-varying complex network~\citep{znaidi2023unified} as well as integrating graph curvature into graph NN design~\citep{wang2021mixed,sun2022self,liu23}.